DuyNguyen16/DuyNguyen16/README.md

 ###

-<h4 align="center">An Aspiring Software Developer Specialised in AI from Australia</h4>
+<h4 align="center">An Aspiring Software Engineer Specialised in AI from Australia</h4>

 ###